Foxhunt/react-pixi-test/README.md

 # React-Project-Template

-Template for react projects including webpack, Babel, eslint (with artcom configuration).
+Template for react projects including webpack, babel and eslint (with artcom configuration).

 ## Configuration

 ### webpack

-The webpack configuration can be found in the **webpack.config.js**.
+The webpack configuration can be found in the `webpack.config.js`.
 Relevant things are:
-* entry - Entry point where webpack should start bundling the files
-* output - Specifies where the build should be created
-* devServer - Specifies where the address where the server can be reached
+` entry - The default entry point for webpack is `src/index.js` ` output - The default output is placed at `dist/`
+* devServer - The configuration allows access to the dev build at port `8080` by default and is configured to allow network wide access.

 ### Babel

-Babel presets can be added in the **.babelrc**.
+Babel presets can be added in the `.babelrc`.

 ### eslint

-Configurations can be made in the **.eslintrc.json**.
-The *artcom-react* configuration is already included.
+Configurations can be made in the `.eslintrc.json`.
+The `artcom-react` configuration is already included.

 ## Use

-Add the modules that should be rendered within the *'div'* tag in the **App.js**:
+Add the modules that should be rendered within the `div` tag in the `app.js`:

 ```
 export default () =>